rdragonz/hamyamdiscord/strings/translating.md

 In the pull request, please ensure that your branch is fully up-to-date with the latest version of HamYam bot and ensure that the only modified files in the pull request are addtions of the language file and/or a corresponding help.txt file.

 If you include changes that are not on the current "main" branch of the source repository, your pull request will be rejected without review.

+## Fixing translation errors in existing translations

+If a translation error is noticed, a pull request can be made that fixes the corresponding .lang file, or help-{LOCALIZATION CODE}.txt file.
+The corrected translation will be reviewed for accuracy.